inventaire/inventaire/docs/administration/indexation.md

 # Indexation

 By default, the server keeps documents in Elasticsearch in sync with the documents in CouchDB (by [`server/db/elasticsearch/reindex_on_change.ts`](https://git.inventaire.io/inventaire/tree/main/server/db/elasticsearch/reindex_on_change.ts)).
-But if for some reason, you Elasticsearch and CouchDB got out-of-sync, you can always force a reindexation using the following scripts
+But if for some reason, Elasticsearch and CouchDB got out-of-sync, you can always force a reindexation using the following scripts

 Environment: